joergkrause/nyaf/docs/md/docs/lib/shadowdom.md

 ## Shadow DOM

 By default the shadow DOM is ____not____ used.
 If it would, it would mean, that styles are isolated.
 No global styles are available, then.

-One option to activate the Shadow DOM:
+One option to activate the Shadow DOM is using this decorator:

 ~~~ts
 @ShadowDOM()
 ~~~

-The property can be set explicitly.
-The default is `false`, hence if the decorator is being omitted, the component is ____not____ shadowed.
+A parameter can be set explicitly.
+This is some kind of coding style, a more expressive form.

 ~~~ts
 @ShadowDOM(true | false)